snakeying/Flux-Telegram-Workers/doc/en/DEPLOY.md

 - **OPENAI_API_KEY**: The key for the OpenAI-compatible model you want to use.
 - **OPENAI_MODEL**: The name of the OpenAI-compatible model you want to use, such as `gpt-4o`.
 - **TELEGRAM_BOT_TOKEN**: The Bot Token you got earlier.
 - **WHITELISTED_USERS**: User ID whitelist.
 Users not in the whitelist cannot use the Bot!!!
-For multiple users, separate them with commas (English commas!!!).
+For multiple users, separate them with commas.
 Don’t know your user ID?
 Add @getmyid_bot (https://t.me/getmyid_bot) on Telegram to find out.

 <img style="max-width: 600px;" alt="image" src="/doc/pics/tutorial/tutorial_8.png">